tundish/blathnaid/blathnaid/book/chapters.rst

     The bats, who have been listening, fall to grave contemplation.

     What can you do with a bat?
-    You can't move him if he wishes not to be moved.
+    You can’t move him if he wishes not to be moved.

     He has a time of his own, a place of his own.
     A mood of his own.